michaelScopic/purge-discord-dms/README.md

 ### !!
 SEE TIPS SECTION BEFORE RUNNING THE SCRIPT !!

+## TODO

+Considering on making the script as a standalone executable for Windows (Linux/Mac support will follow after)

 ## Requirements

 - A Windows/MacOS/Linux system with >= Python 3.9 (written and tested on at least 3.11).